renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Nvidia/integrations-nvidia-system-assist.md

 * Windows operating system
 * NVIDIA GPU
 * `gassist.rise` package installed.
-This package is already installed with Langflow.
+This package is already installed with Aiexec.

 ## Use the System-Assist component in a flow
 1. Create a flow with a **Chat input** component, a **System-Assist** component, and a **Chat output** component.